The Basics of Switchboards, Switchgear, and Panelboards

 In each of these three types of gear, there are electrified copper or aluminum buses to which the breakers are attached.
 Wires then connect the breakers to the electrical loads they feed.
 Each of the three types of gear has unique characteristics, and there are various situations where each is preferred over the others.
 A brief description of each type of gear and a table of common characteristics are provided to help identify the preferred application of each type of gear.

 Wires connect breakers to the electrical loads they feed.
 Each of the three types of gear has unique characteristics, and there are various situations where each is preferred over the others.

 The NEC defines a panelboard as: “A single panel or group of panel units designed for assembly in the form of a single panel, including buses and automatic overcurrent devices, and equipped with or without switches for the control of light, heat, or power circuits; designed to be placed in a cabinet or cutout box placed in or against a wall, partition, or other support; and accessible only from the front” [NEC 100].
 These can be divided into load centers and panelboards, both of which are often referred to as “Panels.”

 Switchboards are defined in the NEC as “A large single panel, frame, or assembly of panels on which are mounted on the face, back, or both, switches, overcurrent, and other protective devices, buses, and usually instruments.
-These assemblies are generally accessible from the rear as well as from the front and are not intended to be installed in cabinets” [NEC 100].
+These assemblies are generally accessible from the rear and front and are not intended to be installed in cabinets” [NEC 100].